 Settling into a new home

 It is normal for a new kitten to cry and meow excessively in the early days; he is scared and lonely.
-A new home is a big change and crying is perfectly normal, particularly on a night.
+A new home is a big change and crying is perfectly normal, particularly at night.